Skip to Content

 If you’ve ever called a trucking company for a quote and wondered why the number came back so different from what you expected, you’re not alone.
 Freight pricing in Western Canada is one of those things that looks simple from the outside and gets complicated fast the moment you actually need to move something.

 There’s no universal rate card.
 There’s no standard price per kilometre that applies across the board.
-What you pay to move freight depends on a combination of factors that shift depending on what you’re moving, where it’s going, what equipment it needs, and what the market is doing at the time you’re asking.
-Understanding those factors won’t give you a fixed number, but it will help you understand why quotes come in the way they do and what you can actually do about it.
+What you pay depends on a combination of factors: what you’re moving, where it’s going, what equipment it needs, and what the market is doing at the time you’re asking.
+Understanding those factors won’t give you a fixed number.
+But it will help you understand why quotes come in the way they do and what you can actually do about it.

 Distance Is a Starting Point, Not the Whole Story